felippe-regazio/sh-simple-deployer/README.md

 # Requirements

-1. \*Unix system with rsync installed.
+1. \*Unix local system with rsync and git installed.
-2. The project server must accept SSH connections.
+2. \*Unix server with Rsync and SSH connection enabled.

 # Git ?